CS340-21/oss/jlemon3.md

 ### Sprint 4 and 5
 I have raised an issue in the repository ([#86 Update Dolphin libpng library to properly check length of chunks against user limit](https://github.com/beaumanvienna/marley/issues/86)) and created a new pull request with the appropriate changes ([#87 Check length of all chunks except IDAT against user limit](https://github.com/beaumanvienna/marley/pull/87))

+### Sprint 6
+The pull request has been merged into the repository without any responses needed.

 ## Progression (instance 2)